pearsedarcy/m-buildz/README.md

 ### Figma Sketches

-To design to basic layout and structure of the website I built a basic design concept in Figma, a popular online design service.
+To design to basic layout and structure of the website I built a basic design concept in [Figma](https://figma.com), a popular online design service.

-#### Why Figma?

-Wireframing is exceptionally important in web design.
-It allows the designer to effectively envision the layout and structure of the website without getting too caught up in the finer details of the content, colours and imagery.
-Of particular importance for me was to use the wireframe to plan how the sections of the website would scale and shrink with fluid motion.
-Modern websites need to be prepared to be viewed on screens as small as a smartwatch, to as large as a Billboard.
-While those considerations might be a stretch for the goals of this project, it is worth keeping in mind while designing the elements to look good on screens from a small mobile phone, to a large PC monitor.

 #### Mobile Page Structure